Overcoming Fear and Uncertainty During the Pandemic

 Deepak Chopra says it another way: “Most people talk about fear of the unknown, but if there is anything to fear, it is the known.”
 One interpretation of this is to save worry for when you do have the facts.
 Ironically, when you're armed with data, it’s easier to transition into a state of acceptance or action.

 2. What are the facts versus fears?
 This is the proverbial reality check.
 It takes great skill to step back objectively and look at any challenging situation from a non-emotional perspective.
-Try adding a column of “the facts” next to your fears—and compare the two.
+Try adding a column of “the facts” next to your fears — and compare the two.
 For example, “Fear: COVID will make it impossible to find a job for at least another year.”
-“Fact: We don’t know how long the virus will last; efforts are being made toward a vaccine; I have always found a job within a few months.”
+“Fact: We don’t know how long the virus will last; vaccines will be forthcoming in the next few months; I have always found a job within a few months.”

 3. Put things in perspective.
-The coronavirus is conceivably the most significant event to occur in a lifetime.
+The coronavirus is likely the most significant event to occur in a lifetime.
 As such, it can be easy to believe an event like this will last for an eternity.
-While no one knows the duration of COVID, during 9/11, we all imagined a new life marked by regular mass terrorism.
+While no one knows the duration of COVID — during 9/11, we all imagined a new life marked by regular mass terrorism.
 One approach is to ask yourself, “Will today’s worries occupy my mind five years from now?”
 It’s more likely that other matters will be top of mind by then.
-Eckhart Tolle, whose inspiring views on "living in the now" have been so widely acclaimed—has said that all forms of fear are caused by too much future, and not enough presence.
+Eckhart Tolle, whose inspiring views on "living in the now" have been so widely acclaimed — has said that all forms of fear are caused by too much future, and not enough presence.

 4. Know what you can and cannot control.
 Knowing the difference between what you do and don't have the power to change can mean much greater happiness.
 And that in turn can give you greater confidence as an added outcome.
 Try to take comfort in knowing that you’re doing all you can.
 Don’t be consumed by hourly news headlines.
 Remember the phrase: “Life is 10% what happens to you and 90% how you react,” by Charles R. Swindoll.
 Your reaction is completely “under your management.”